BMDan/tuning-primer.sh/README.md

 It (attempts to be!) compatible with all versions of MySQL 3.23 and higher (including 5.x), as well as MariaDB, and Percona Server for MySQL.&sup2;

-Currently it handles recomendations for the following:
+Currently it handles recommendations for the following:

 * Slow Query Log
 * Max Connections